amandogra/amandogra-lite/src/posts/a-post-with-figures-and-video.md

   - demo-content
   - blog
   - media
+cover: "/images/demo-image-1.jpg"
+excerpt: "A post to demonstrate how a blog post looks on Hylia.
+Content is all set in the “Body” field as markdown and Eleventy transforms it into a proper HTML post."
 ---
 A post to demonstrate how a blog post looks on Hylia.
 Content is all set in the “Body” field as markdown and Eleventy transforms it into a proper HTML post.
 You can also edit the markdown file directly if you prefer not to use the CMS.